dart-lang/site-www/src/faq.md

 ## Language

+{% comment %}
+### Q. Isn't Dart a lot like Java?

+TODO: provide an up-to-date answer
+{% endcomment %}

+### Q. How does Dart relate to Go?

+Dart and Go are both language projects started at Google, but they are independent and have different goals.
+As a result, they make different choices, and the languages have very different natures, even while we all try to learn from each others' work.

 ### Q. Why isn't Dart more like Haskell / Smalltalk / Python / Scala / other language?

 Various reasons, depending on the language being asked about.